GooTechnologies/learn/manual/editor/viewport/index.md

 <img class="size-full" src="../annotated-interface1.jpg" alt="annotated interface"/>

 In the center of the editor, the WebGL-rendered viewport is located.
-Here you can nagivate, inspect and preview the contents of your scene.
+Here you can navigate, inspect and preview the contents of your scene.

 ## Navigation